Arcane road rules that affect motorcyclists and vary from state to state are gradually being addressed with South Australia the latest to see reason.

 - Standing up while moving.

-Arcane rules that require riders to be seated at all times with both feet on the footpegs were sensibly amended in Queensland last year and have now been addressed in NSW.
-The updated NSW road rules also now allow riders to push their motorcycle without having to wear a helmet.
+Arcane rules that require riders to be seated at all times with both feet on the footpegs were sensibly amended in Queensland in 2015, NSW in July and now South Australia (read amendments here).

 Over the past year, helmet laws have also become uniform with European-standard helmets now allowed, although there are still grey areas concerning tinted visors, and fitting cameras and Bluetooth intercoms.